 Financial statements of foreign subsidiaries are translated into U.S. dollars using the exchange rate at each balance sheet date for assets and liabilities and a weighted average exchange rate for each period for results of foreign operations.
 Translation adjustments are recorded as a separate component of stockholder's equity when the local currency is the functional currency.
-Translation adjustments are recorded in income when the U.S. dollar is the functional currency for the Company's subsidiaries in Mexico and Singapore.
+Translation adjustments are recorded in income when the U.S. dollar is the functional currency.
+The U.S. dollar is the functional currency for the Company's subsidiaries in Mexico and Singapore.